 To better explain how root cause analysis actually works, let’s take the case of a brick-and-mortar retail chain that relies heavily on point-of-sale (POS) software solutions.
 A service interruption for such an organization would be bound to result in a massive service disruption and likely lead to costly downtime.

 However, by having a service availability platform in place to instantaneously perform an automatic root cause analysis, the chain would be better able to monitor, identify and resolve the issue.

 Furthermore, having such a platform in place could effectively minimize or eliminate the occurrence of such instances in the first place by automatically testing POS business processes across the network before stores opened for business each day.

 Meanwhile, the chain’s IT department could enjoy greater peace of mind knowing that throughout each business day the root cause analysis capabilities would be in place and at the ready to instantly identify, troubleshoot and minimize any event that did occur.

-Root cause analysis platforms deploy automated logic designed to pinpoint the root cause of such events and offer instantaneous recommendations for resolving them before they impact customers.
+The purpose of root cause analysis platforms is to deploy automated logic designed to pinpoint the root cause of events and offer instantaneous recommendations for resolving them before they impact customers.

 But only by having the right RCA infrastructure in place will you instantly be able to analyze a situation fully, rapidly identify the factors that led to the problem and completely understand what your team needs to do to fix it.

 Five Steps of the Root Cause Analysis Process

 The root cause analysis process can be broken down into five steps: